danchoi/vitunes/README.markdown

 ### Managing playlists

+* `,P` goes to the current playlist, if there is one
 * `:NewPlaylist [new playlist name]` creates a new playlist

 ### Buy more music, support the ViTunes project